 Boulder Copper Porphyry Property, Jefferson County, Montana

-The Boulder Porphyry Property (the “Boulder Property”) is comprised of 331 unpatented mineral claims covering 6,620 acres or almost 14 square miles.
+The Boulder Copper Porphyry Property (the “Boulder Property”) is comprised of 331 unpatented mineral claims covering 6,620 acres or almost 14 square miles.
 It is located in Jefferson County, Montana approximately 16 miles (26 km) north-northeast of Butte, Montana, home of the historic Butte mining district.
 The Boulder Property is also approximately 20 miles (32 km) south-southwest of the Montana Tunnels, another large-scale former base and precious metal producer.
 Wikipedia describes the historic production of the Butte district as: “From 1880 through 2005, the mines of the Butte district have produced more than 9.6 million metric tons of copper, 2.1 million metric tons of zinc, 1.6 million metric tons of manganese, 381,000 metric tons of lead, 87,000 metric tons of molybdenum, 715 million troy ounces (22,200 metric tons) of silver, and 2.9 million ounces (90 metric tons) of gold.”

 The Butte, Boulder Property, and Montana Tunnels are all situated along the northeast-trending Great Falls Tectonic Zone (GFTZ) which is a continental scale, deep-seated, structural zone of crustal weakness that appears to have been intermittently active since the late Proterozoic (1.4 billion years ago) and at times has tapped deep mantle melts.
 Most of the epithermal and porphyry metal occurrences in Montana are localized along the GFTZ.

 The Butte, Boulder Property, and Montana Tunnels are along or adjacent to a similarly trending major magnetic low along the axis of the GFTZ (see Figure 6 accompanying this release – USGS regional magnetics, Johnson 1965).
 The Boulder Property is the least explored of these three magnetic low areas.